legopitstop/docs.lpsmods.dev/docs/rcore/tables.md

 ---
-title: Tables | LPS Rcore API
+title: Tables | LPS Rcore API Documentation
 description: We are currently working on changing up the entire API system.
 Hopefully, it will be released soon!
 For now you can see the up-coming changes to the API.
 keywords: legopitstop,minecraft,mod,datapack,resroucepack,morenbt,nbt,data
 ---